What to Expect in Eating Disorder Counseling Part 3: Maintaining Progress

 While body image will be worked on in all phases of eating disorder counseling, real progress is made in the later stages of treatment, after eating behaviors have stabilized and new coping skills have been developed.
 It is often said that body image problems are the first on the scene and the last to leave in regard to eating disorders and recovery work.
 We sometimes don’t see body image improving until a healthier weight is reached, or until there is significant progress made in decreasing distorted thought patterns.
 Clients in eating disorder therapy eventually learn to reframe their body image.
 The goal is to be so busy living a full and enriching life that there is no time or need to allow body size and weight to matter as much.

-Preventing relapse
+Preventing relapse in eating disorder recovery

-Once you have achieved a greater peace with your food behaviors and your body, the next step is maintenance.
+Once you have achieved greater peace with your food behaviors and your body, the next step is maintenance.
 You and your eating disorder counselor will create a plan for recovery maintenance that puts together all you have learned about yourself-- what keeps you well and what places you at risk for returning to your old ways.
 You will explore your personal signs of slipping or relapse and will create a plan for preventing relapse.
 And again, with your eating disorder counselor cheering you on, you will practice this again and again!